 |Prerequisites||Setup your build environment as outlined in the ESDK Build System.

 Access to an existing TREP or Elektron platform to retrieve content

 The goal of this Getting Started tutorial is to provide the developer the steps required to execute an Elektron Transport API (ETA) sample application within their environment.
 The ETA API is a sub-component of the ESDK (Elektron SDK) package that includes a number of examples available to test specific functionality.
 For our purposes, the goal is to walk through the procedure to specify the connection details to access your market data environment to connect and retrieve market data content.

 The tutorial will cover both Linux and Windows environments.

-Once you've completed the pre-requisite steps to establish your build environment as outlined within the ESDK Build System guide, we can demonstrate the retrieval of market data from Elektron by running the VAConsumer consumer sample.
+Once you've completed the pre-requisite steps to build the necessary project files for your environment, as outlined within the ESDK Build System guide, navigate to the VAConsumer consumer sample.
+This sample demonstrates the retrieval of market data from Elektron.

 Running the consumer

 To successfully run this example, the following is required: